Find Affordable College Courses

 On average, other interdisciplinary studies graduates from UMN Crookston take out $31,091 in student loans while working on their Bachelor's Degree.

-With a ranking of #7, Minnesota State University - Moorhead did quite well on this year’s most popular schools for other multi/interdisciplinary studies students working on their bachelor’s degree.
-MSU Moorhead is a medium-sized public school located in the suburb of Moorhead.
+Minnesota State University - Moorhead did quite well in this year’s ranking of the most popular places for other multi/interdisciplinary studies students to get a bachelor’s degree.
+It came in at #7 on the list.
+MSU Moorhead is a medium-sized public school located in the medium-sized suburb of Moorhead.

 Of the 25 students majoring in other interdisciplinary studies at MSU Moorhead, 24% are male and 76% are female.